CSAILVision/placeschallenge/sceneparsing/README.md

-# Instruction for the Scene Parsing Task in Places Challenge 2017
+# Instruction for the Scene Parsing Task

 Scene parsing is to segment and parse an image into different image regions associated with semantic categories, such as sky, road, person, and bed.
 It is similar to semantic segmentation tasks in COCO and Pascal Dataset, but the data is more scene-centric and with a diverse range of object categories.
 Specifically, the challenge data is divided into 20K images for training, 2K images for validation, and another batch of held-out images for testing.
 There are in total 150 semantic categories included in the benchmark for evaluation, which include stuffs like sky, road, grass, and discrete objects like person, car, bed.
 Note that non-uniform distribution of objects occurs in the images, mimicking a more natural object occurrence in daily scenes.